raedahgroup/dcrtxmatcher/README.md

 - usr-local-flint-lib: copy libs of flint to /usr/local/flint/lib
 - flint-include: copy header files of flint to dcrtxmatcher/flint/include

-* Build flint from scratch
+2. Build flint from scratch (suggestion)

 Download and build following libs.
 We can switch between mpir and gmp.